 For one memorable night, the history and evolution of the Creole Zydeco tradition will be on display.
 A veteran of Buckwheat Zydeco and Rockin’ Dopsie’s groups, as well as a seasoned bandleader in his own right, accordion virtuoso Major Handy has spent decades honing his craft.
 Informed by his French Creole heritage and still going strong nearly a decade and a half following Hurricane Katrina, his music captures the potency and eclecticism of the zydeco genre.
-At 75, Buckwheat Zydeco heir Reggie Dural joins Handy, each artist trading off lead on an evening-length zydeco dance party heavy with accordion and rub board.
+Buckwheat Zydeco heir Buckwheat Zydeco, Jr. and his band Ils Sont Partis join Handy, each artist trading off lead on an evening-length zydeco dance party heavy with accordion and rub board.

 Native American: Pura Fé, Cary Morin, Deer Clan Singers & Lakota John